Rules of Home Schooling

 Your LEA need to be satisfied that your child is receiving a satisfactory standard of education in the home and may ask to see evidence of this and details of what – you are teaching your child.
-See the government website for more information on this.

 Overseeing Home SchoolingIf the LEA considers that you are not providing your child with an adequate education, they may intervene and offer assistance/guidance.
 At any meeting held between you as the parent and the LEA, a timetable of further meetings and level of contact should be agreed.